farazshafi/Gedgepping/README.md

 This platform is built on RESTful APIs, providing a robust, structured backend architecture.
 This allows for efficient data retrieval and smooth interactions with the database.

 4. Admin Control
 As the sole developer and admin, you have complete control over the platform.
-Manage product listings, user accounts and order management.
+Manage product listings, user accounts, and order management.

 5. Search
 Find your desired gadgets quickly using our search functionality